There are all kinds of things that you must keep track of when you’re going fishing.

 Physiological Changes

 Although fish are far beneath the surface of the water, they can still sense the changes in atmospheric pressure.
-This is because their organs experience a change of pressure.
+This is because their organs experience a change in pressure.

 Fish feel the changes in barometric pressure via their air bladders, also known as swim bladders.
 These organs are inflated air sacs that help fish maintain their buoyancy.